-- 43. The complaint further alleged that the respondent failed to maintain a record of the PAC's reportable activity.
+- 36. The complaint further alleged that the respondent failed to maintain a record of the PAC's reportable activity.
 As for the PAC's political contributions, the spreadsheet obtained by TEC staff fails to provide the addresses of the PAC's contributors, as well as the acceptance dates of five monetary contributions and one in-kind contribution.
-Furthermore, the spreadsheet under-reported the contribution amount from "Commit!" by \$2,500. - 44.
+Furthermore, the spreadsheet under-reported the contribution amount from "Commit!" by \$2,500 and includes a contribution from "Jackson Construction" for \$2,500, which is not found in the PAC's bank records. - 37.
 As for the PAC's political expenditures, the spreadsheet fails to provide the addresses of the PAC's payees, as well as the payment date for four political expenditures.
-Furthermore, the spreadsheet incorrectly included a \$595 in-kind contribution from the respondent's business as a political expenditure.9 - 45.
-Lastly, through her response to the complaint, the respondent informed TEC staff that she was not in possession of the PAC's bank records and had to obtain them from the bank's archives since the account had been closed.
-This shows that the respondent did not maintain all the records necessary for filing the PAC's campaign finance reports. - 46.
+Furthermore, the spreadsheet incorrectly included a \$595 in-kind contribution from Ms. Schwope's business as a political expenditure. - 38.
+Lastly, there is no evidence indicating that the respondent maintained records related to the PAC's reports, including the PAC spreadsheets or bank records. - 39.
 Each campaign treasurer of a political committee shall maintain a record of all reportable activity.
 Tex.
 Elec.
 Code § 254.001(b).
 The record must contain the information that is necessary for filing the reports required by this chapter.
 Id. § 254.001(c).
 A person required to maintain a record under this section shall preserve the record for at least two years beginning on the filing deadline for the report containing the information in the record.
-Id. § 254.001(d).
-A person who violates this section commits an offense.
-Id. § 254.001(e).
-An offense under this section is a Class B misdemeanor.
-Id. - 47.
-Under Article 12.02(a) of the Code of Criminal Procedure, Class B misdemeanors are subject to a two-year statute of limitations from the date of the commission of the offense. - 48.
-Credible evidence indicates that the respondent, as the PAC chair, had authority over the PAC's campaign finances, which included tracking the PAC's activity and making or authorizing political expenditures on behalf of the PAC.
-However, credible evidence indicates that the respondent did not maintain a complete record of the PAC's activity.
-Since the reporting deadline for the 8-day pre-election report was April 23, 2021, this violation is outside the statute of limitations.
-However, as to the PAC's July 2021 semiannual/dissolution report, which was required to be filed July 15, 2021, there is credible evidence of a violation of Section 254.001(b) of the Election Code.
+Id. § 254.001(d). - 40.
+Credible evidence indicates that the respondent, as the PAC's treasurer, did not maintain any record of the PAC's activity that occurred during the reporting periods covered by the 8-day pre-election report and the July 2021 semiannual/dissolution report.
+Since the reporting deadline for the 8-day pre-election report was April 23, 2021, this violation is outside the statute of limitations.9 However, as to the PAC's July 2021 semiannual/dissolution report, which was required to be filed July 15, 2021, there is credible evidence of a violation of Section 254.001(b) of the Election Code.